jrjones9440/DFIR-Techniques/docs/1.Windows/Application_Execution_Analysis.md

 ---

 ### 6D — ShowJumpView
-**Tracks:** number of Jump List right-clicks
+**Tracks:** number of right-clicks on running application icons to show Jump Lists

-Task:
+### Procedure
+1. Navigate to the `NTUSER\Software\Microsoft\Windows\CurrentVersion\Explorer\FeatureUsage\ShowJumpView` subkey in Registry Explorer.
+2. Document:
-- which Jump List was opened the most?
+      - Which Jump List was requested by the user the most number of times.

 📸 **Example Screenshot**